millersdeathrow/voltnoacc/README.md

 Everything inbetween -0.25 m/s and 3 m/s is interpolated, which adjusts the distance smoothly as you slow down depending on the lead car approach relative speed.

 - <b>Highway speed braking profiles</b>:  Added highway braking profiles so that you won't follow so closely at speeds > 70 kph.
-This affects kegman-0.5.8-gold, kegman-0.5.11, kegman-plusGernbySteering-0.5.11, kegman-0.12, kegman-0.13-stockUI, kegman-0.6 kegman-plusGernbySteering-0.6 branches only.

 - <b>Live tuner for Kp and Ki</b>:  Tune your Kp and Ki values live using your cell phone by SSHing into the Eon and executing cd /data/openpilot && ./tune.sh

 - <b>Add @pjlao307's Dashcam Recording</b>:  Sometimes you just want to record a wicked OP run on a twisty highway to show your friends.
 Sometimes you want to record a big flashing red error and complain about it and show your friends.
 This does a screen video capture of the Eon screen and stores the files in /sdcard/videos on your Eon when the REC button is pressed.
 Thanks to @pjlao307 and @theantihero for submitting the PR.

-- <b>Stop logging when space hits 18% free space</b>:  Thanks to @emmertex for this easy fix to stop the Eon from filling up while driving when free space is low.

 - <b>Added primitive tuning script</b>: To invoke live tuning:  (a) turn on tethering on your Eon,  (b) install JuiceSSH or similar and connect your cellphone to the wifi of the Eon using 192.168.43.1 and import the Comma private key,  (c) in JuiceSSH in the SSH session on the Eon issue cd /data/openpilot command, then ./tune.sh.
 The text UI will be shown.  (d) turn "tuneGernby" to a "1"  (e) start driving and change the values to tune your steering.
 It is best to have a cell phone mount in your car.
 Note:  It takes 3 seconds for any changes to take effect.